RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-05-why-open-source.markdown

 <!--more-->
 <center><script async class="speakerdeck-embed" data-id="e20291c09eb00131918d4a0f4a2b8270" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script></center>

 This presentation was delivered at the [Flourish 2014](http://flourishconf.com/) conference at the University of Illinois at Chicago.
-Thanks Flourish and UIC for inviting me to speak.
+I am grateful to the Flourish organizers and to UIC for inviting me to speak.